A Caveat and Affiliates

 Why do you prune the Bonsai Tree?

 - We use a concave cutter to prune bigger branches.
-The cutter’s form is visible, and it leaves a hollow incision that heals faster than flat wounds.
+The cutter’s form is visible, leaving an open incision that heals faster than flat wounds.

 - Using a Twig shear, prune long branches.

-- You’ll have more room to cut if you prune the majority of the branch first.
+- You’ll have more room to cut if you prune most of the branch first.

-- Because eliminating all of the juniper’s growth points can weaken the tree, trim it like a hedge.
-Put the sliced paste into the open wound to speed up the healing process.
+- Because eliminating all the juniper’s growth points can weaken the tree, trim it like a hedge.
+Put the trimmed paste into the open wound to speed up the healing process.

-- It is necessary to thin the foliage pads at the base if they have become excessively dense.
-The Juniper Bonsai is a sturdy tree in general since it can withstand a lot of pruning.
+- It is necessary to thin the foliage pads at the base if they have become dense.
+The Juniper Bonsai is a sturdy tree since it can withstand a lot of pruning.